RodrigoSaint/learning-languages/german/1-greetings/dialog.md

 P2 - Genau, Ich bin aus Berlin / Exactly, I am from Berlin P2 - Woher komme Sie? / Where are you from?
-P1 - Ich kommen aus Brasilien, aber ich wohnen in Munchen / I come from Brazil P2 - Es tut mir leid, aber Ich muss gehen.
+P1 - Ich kommen aus Brasilien, aber ich wohnen in Munchen / I come from Brazil P1 - Wo lebst du? / Where do you live?
+P2 - Ich lebe in Berlin / I live in berlin
+P2 - Was machst du beruflich? / What do you do for a living?
+P1 - Ich arbeite als programmier und du? / I work as a programmer.
+P2 - Ich studiere? / I study
+P2 - Es tut mir leid, aber Ich muss gehen.
 Auf wiedersehen / I got to go.
 Good bye P1 - Auf wiedersehen / Good bye

-Dialog 2

-P1 - Hallo, Ich heisse Rodrigo.
-Wie heisst du?
-P2 - Ich heisse Jéssica.
-Freud mich, dich kennenzulernen P1 - Schon, dich kennenzulernen